bachmacintosh/wanikani-api-types/README.md

 ### Type Guards

 Most of the types defined here are object types with straightforward structure.
 Sometimes, however, you may have a string or number that needs to meet specific criteria to be narrowed down to an exact type.
-So we provide some [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to verify if a variable is of a given type; these will usually begin with `is` in their name.
+So we provide some [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to verify if a variable is of a given type; these will usually begin with `is` in their name (e.g. `isWKDatableString`).
 See the documentation for more info.

+## Request Factory

+We provide a special class, `WKRequestFactory`, that returns Request objects with all the information you need to make a request to the WaniKani API.
+That means the request's method (`GET`, `POST`, `PUT`), the URL (with parameters for Collections or an ID for individual Resources), headers (Authorization, conditional headers, etc.), and a body if you are sending data.
+You can use these objects in your preferred HTTP API/Library such as the Fetch API, Axios, Needle, Node's `https` Module, etc.

 ### Helper Functions

-We provide a helper function, `stringifyParameters`, that accepts any of the Parameter object types as an argument, and will return a query string to append to a WaniKani API endpoint; so long as the correct resource's parameters are stringified and appended, the request should be valid.
+There are also multiple helper functions that can assist with formatting and/or validating data sent to the WaniKani API, outside of and in addition to the Request Factory.

+- `stringifyParameters` converts a Parameters object (e.g. `WKAssignmentParameters`) into a URL query string to use when filtering a Collection
+- `validateParameters` does runtime validation on a Parameters object, allowing for more strict validation than TypeScript's type narrowing behavior (i.e. not allowing widening to `WKCollectionParameters`); it's a good function for those who must be absolutely sure their parameters are of the exact type.
+- `validatePayload` does runtime validation of Payload objects; while most TypeScript and editor-assisted projects likely won't need this function, it can be useful for pure JavaScript applications.

 ### Examples

 See [EXAMPLES.md](https://github.com/bachmacintosh/wanikani-api-types/blob/main/EXAMPLES.md) for examples using this library.

-## Contributing
+## Need Help?
+Want to Contribute?

+Please note that this package is community-developed and is NOT officially supported by Tofugu LLC or its staff.

+That said, if you have any questions or encounter any problems with this package, please feel free to open an Issue.

 We welcome any contributions to help improve this library.
 Please see the following documents: